Health and Medical Information

 Care Arrangements for Unwell Students

 Staff will assist parents with reasonable requests for the administering of prescribed medication where there is an agreement between staff parent and Principal and where written instructions from the prescribing doctor have been provided by the parent.
+If you require school staff to administer prescribed medication please complete the form and return to the school office.

 Students are NOT to keep medication (prescribed or non-prescribed) in their bags.